hoodiehq/hood.ie/README.md

 * Change the author and post title, if you haven't yet
 * If you want comments disabled, set `comments: false`
 * Now go to your finder and move the post from `_drafts` to `_posts`
+* Commit your local changes and push them
 * Tadaaaa, it's public.
 Your post is now online under http://hood.ie/blog/your-post-title.html (*not* YEAR-MONTH-DAY-your-post-title.md!)

 ![Now get some sleep](http://www.ohmagif.com/wp-content/uploads/2012/03/cute-rabbit-falling-asleep.gif)